The Dodgers made the 19-year-old a Bonus Baby in 1954 when they gave him a $14,000 signing bonus

 Sandy pitched three innings, allowing two hits and striking out one to earn the save.
 After the game Koufax shook the hand of young Moeller in the Dodger clubhouse.
 Shown here is a picture from that day signed by both men.

-Moeller recalls thrill having "the greatest pitcher I ever saw" relieve him
+Joe Moeller recalls thrill having "the greatest pitcher I ever saw" earn the save in a Moeller victory

-Moeller recalls thrill having "the greatest pitcher I ever saw" relieve him
+Joe Moeller recalls thrill having "the greatest pitcher I ever saw" earn the save in a Moeller victory

 Joe Moeller took the hill on May 24, 1964 to square off against Jim Bunning and the Phillies, holders of the best record in the National League.
 The youngest Los Angeles Dodger starting pitcher at 19 just two years earlier, Moeller was outstanding.